maddigits/maddigits.github.com/_posts/2016-02-10-flag-oriented-programming.md

 wouldn't hurt nobody..."

-The problem is that, later on, someone else will like to add another feature, for example, wether to add or not sugar...
+The problem is that, later on, someone else will like to add another feature, for example, whether to add or not sugar...

 ```ruby
 class Coffee